✓ Updated March 2026

 Walking

 Essaouira's medina is compact and best explored on foot.
-The ramparts, souks, and beach promenade are all easily accessible by walking.
+The ramparts, souks, and many attractions are within easy walking distance of each other.

 Bicycle Rental